andrewperlas/python-password-manager/README.md

 Organize and store passwords as encrypted credentials

 ## Program Logic
-- Ask user for a master password to authorize access to the vault
+- Ask user for a master password to authorize access to the "vault"
 - Ask user if they want to add a new password or view existing passwords
     - Define these selections as functions
+- If adding a password, create/open a file "vault" to store the new password

 ## Learnings
 - Functions